-EU exports grew faster than imports and consequently the trade balance increased from EUR + 152 billion in 2018 to EUR 197 billion in 2019.
+EU exports fell less than imports and consequently the trade balance increased from EUR 192 billion in 2019 to EUR 217 billion in 2020.

-The main destination for EU-27 exports in 2019 were other European countries accounting for just over one third of the total, followed by Asia (28 %) and North America (25 %).
+The main destination for EU exports in 2020 were other European countries accounting for 37 % of the total, followed by Asia (30 %) and North America (20 %).

 International trade - especially the size and evolution of imports and exports - is an important indicator of the performance of the European Union (EU) economy, showing how it interacts with other countries and its position.